Case studies.

 Results.

-Several executive coaching clients obtained further promotions (Chief Financial Officer and Deputy County Manager) after coaching.
-Coaching helped with integration, strategic planning, and accountability throughout the County.
-Ultimately, the County was released from the Consent Decree in 2020 after meeting all goals.
+Several executive coaching clients obtained further promotions after coaching.
+Coaching helped with integration, strategic planning, and accountability throughout the organization.

 Performance management.

-Partnering with a local government organization to implement a new hiring system and competency model for leadership.
+Partnering with an organization to implement a new performance management system and competency model for leadership.

 Challenge.